 Harrison REMC is a member-owned electric cooperative headquartered in Corydon, Indiana.
 As a cooperative, Harrison REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Indiana Connection, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Indiana Connection is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

 Harrison REMC will make a Wholesale Power Cost Adjustment to its retail rates as a result of changes in Hoosier Energy Inc.’s wholesale power costs to its member Rural Electric Membership Corporations (REMCs).
-This action will result in an expected increase to member bills of $0.000191 per kWh ($0.19 per 1,000 kWh).
-This change… Continue reading.
+This action will result in an expected decrease to member bills of $0.001215 per kWh ($1.22 per 1,000 kWh).
+This change will… Continue reading.